| THE ORIGIN OF SALT WATER IN MARINE AQUARIUMSThe first idea which springs to mind is that of collecting natural sea water,

 table salt or that derived from salt marshes.
 Furthermore, good sea water cannot

+be reconstituted using poor quality fresh water.
+Where and when to collect natural sea water?
 The ideal solution would be to go to the open sea, where the water is likely

 to be less polluted and to have more constant characteristics.
 Near the coasts,